-For example, see the image below that details a row house with six units and four secondary suites.
-Because the orange units both have adjacent secondary suites, the orange units have to be separated from the remainder of the building by a firewall-a party wall is not sufficient to meet Sentence 9.10.11.2(2).
+Example: see the image below that details a row house with six units and four secondary suites.
+Because the orange units both have adjacent secondary suites, the orange units have to be separated from the remainder of the building by fire walls-a party wall is not sufficient to meet Sentence 9.10.11.2(2).